|ChrisOLeary.com > BUY > Hitting > Experience Andres Torres|

-It's kind of pathetic, but one of my would-be competitors has tried to damage my relationship with Andres by telling him and others that I am trying to take complete credit for his success ("So Chris O'Leary is going around telling people that he taught you everything you know.
+It's kind of pathetic, but one of my would-be competitors tried to damage my relationship with Andres by telling him and others that I was trying to take complete credit for his success ("So Chris O'Leary is going around telling people that he taught you everything you know.
 What do you think about that?").

 I certainly don't take sole credit for Andres' swing.
 Among other people, Carney Lansford calmed down Andres' stride in 2009.